12 Proven Blog Formatting Tips To Better Engage Your Readers

 2. Italics

 The correct use of italics is when using foreign words in the English language, but only some.
-More common ones, such as croissants, would not need it.
+More common foreign words, such as croissants, would not need it.

 Practical Typography recommend that you consult a dictionary to see which foreign words should be italicized.